Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Introduction

 We have to note that the existing method simply processes the whole language query into a word encoder to construct one feature embedding as the global representation of the query \cite{xu2021text}.
 Despite its great performance, simply encoding the query holistically as one global feature may overlook the implicit relations between words and the keywords that provide rich semantics.
-In other words, this method fails to find the relationship between the words ``police car'' and ``siren'', and cannot highlight the words ``several times'' as in Figure \ref{fig:introduction}.
-These factors are critical to localize the audio segments containing several police car sirens, since the audio may contain segments of other siren sounds.
-In addition, this method directly matches the global query feature and the audio snippets features, which cannot bridge the fine-grained matching correspondence between the query words and the audio snippets.
+In other words, this method fails to find the relationship between the words ``a series of'' and ``vehicle collisions'' as in Fig.\ref{fig:introduction}.
+These factors are critical to localize the audio segments containing sequential vehicle collisions within a brief time, since the audio may contain segments of an individual vehicle collision.
+In addition, this method directly matches the global query feature and the audio snippets features, which cannot bridge the fine-grained matching relevance between the audio snippets and the query words.
 As we can see, despite crucial for precisely grounding the desired moment, these aforementioned factors have been largely untapped in the existing method.